 At the beginning of the course we raise the question whether artists need to study theory and to discuss it.
 The objective of this initial debate is to conceptualise the difference between to concepts: 'Photography as art' and 'Photography in art'.
 Through this approach, we raise the problem of a medium and the problem of 'medium' in 21st century art production and we also try to answer the question why it is worth to do so.
-At the initial stage, we will read and discuss the 2021 book of Andrew Dewdney, Forget Photography, especially the part conceptualizing the relation between philosophy, technology and photography.
-In this chapter, Dewdney discusses the relevance and impact of Heidegger, Flusser and Bernard Stiegler.
+Before reading and discussing the 2021 book of Andrew Dewdney, Forget Photography, especially the part conceptualizing the relation between philosophy, technology and photography.
+In this chapter, Dewdney discusses the relevance and impact of Heidegger, Flusser and Bernard Stiegler, we recall the concept of contemporaneity as well as of contemporary art.
+Thus, we can take Dewdney's idea seriously and ask what photography as a technique actually is and what that means in a contemporary artistic practice.
 We will also consider visiting the subsite of the Photographers' Gallery titled unthinking photography as well as Still Searching, the project of Fotomuseum Winterthur with entries by Dewdney and others (Katrina Sluis, Joanna Zylinska for example).
 Since photography is in the state of continuous changes, at least technologically, that also influences how we think of it (referring to Burgin's book back in 1982) and how we conceptualize its history, we will also take a closer look at the book The Networked Image in Post-Digital Culture.
 With students, we will also question the relevance of such names like Post-Digital, post-photographic etc. and explicate the possible meanings of them and their relevance of today's photographic practices.
-Specificities of process organisation / organisation of learning: Course structure, nature of the individual sessions and their timing (in case of several teachers' involvement, please indicate the distribution of their teaching input: Thursdays 13:40-15:00 22th February: Gábor Pfisztner - Introduction: Do artists need theory?
-Why do we discuss theory and theoretical issues regarding photography? (a 'round table' discussion) 29th February: Gábor Pfisztner - The Question concerning 'Medium', part I. 7th March: Gábor Pfisztner - The Question concerning 'Medium', part II.
-14th March: Gábor Pfisztner - Technical innovations that changed photography, Introduction to Dewdney's book 21th March: Gábor Pfisztner - The discussion of Part II Chapter 4 of Dewdney's book 28th March: Gábor Pfisztner - Reconsidering Flusser and Heidegger Technic concept 4th April: Gábor Pfisztner - The discussion of the importance of Stiegler 11th April: Gábor Pfisztner - The discussion of the web projects of Winterthur Museum and The Photographers' Gallery, 18th April: Gábor Pfisztner - Revisiting Burgin's book Thinking Photography 25th April: Gábor Pfisztner - Further questioning of the entries on these sites (Dewdney, Sluis, Zylinska) 2nd May: Gábor Pfisztner - Explication and Discussion of the 'disputable' concepts of Postdigital and post-photographic 9th May: Gábor Pfisztner - Filling in the frames, forgetting, unthinking or rethinking (or even unlearning) photography and what this all means for the artistic practice 04th June: Final deadline to submit the essay Students' tasks and responsibilities:
+Specificities of process organisation / organisation of learning: Course structure, nature of the individual sessions and their timing (in case of several teachers' involvement, please indicate the distribution of their teaching input: Thursdays 13:40-15:00 20th February: Gábor Pfisztner - Introduction: Do artists need theory?
+Why do we discuss theory and theoretical issues regarding photography? (a 'round table' discussion) and the Question concerning 'Medium', part I. 27th February: Gábor Pfisztner - The Question concerning 'Medium', part II 06th March: Gábor Pfisztner - The problem of contemporaneity and what contemporary art is 13th March: Gábor Pfisztner - How 'photography' fits in this 'pattern' 20th March: Gábor Pfisztner - Introduction to Dewdney's book 27th March: Gábor Pfisztner - The discussion of Part II Chapter 4 of O3rd April: Gábor Pfisztner - Reconsidering Flusser and Heidegger Technic concept 10th April: Gábor Pfisztner - The discussion of the importance of Stiegler 17th April: Gábor Pfisztner - The discussion of the web projects of Winterthur Museum and The Photographers' Gallery, and revisiting Burgin's book Thinking Photography 24th April: Gábor Pfisztner - Further questioning of the entries on these sites (Dewdney, Sluis, Zylinska) 8th May: Gábor Pfisztner - Explication and Discussion of the 'disputable' concepts of Post-digital and post-photographic 8th May: Gábor Pfisztner - Filling in the frames, forgetting, unthinking or rethinking (or even unlearning) photography and what this all means for an artistic practice 29th May: Final deadline to submit the essay Students' tasks and responsibilities:

-in class activity, completing the readings, active participation in discussions in class Learning environment: (e.g. classroom, studio, off-site, online, in-company placement, etc.) classroom discussion Assessment:

-Based on the essay and on the activity in class Requirements to be met:
+in class activity, completing the readings, active participation in discussions in class Learning environment: (e.g. classroom, studio, off-site, online, in-company placement, etc.) classroom discussion Assessment: Based on the essay and on the activity in class Requirements to be met: